What Knees and Camels Tell Us About Blessing

-There is an interesting video series on you tube by Brad Scott from "The Wild Branch Ministry" who explains Bible concepts based on the concept of agri-bio-linguistics, meaning that the Hebrew words used in the Bible as given by God are described in terms of biology, agriculture, and language.
+There is an interesting video series on you tube by Brad Scott from "The Wild Branch Ministry" that explains Bible concepts based on what is being called agri-bio-linguistics, meaning that the Hebrew words used in the Bible are described in terms of biology, agriculture, and language.

 The Camel Roll

-In a previous post, I wrote about how the words glory and liver were related, in which they share identical Hebrew letters.
+In a previous post, I wrote about how the words glory and liver were related, in that they share identical Hebrew letters.
 It was shown how the liver was the heaviest organ in the body and descriptive of glory meaning weighty and full of substance.
-This time I would like to look at the word for bless and knee which also share identical Hebrew letters, Which indicates that there is something about the word knee that is descriptive of a blessing.
-This lesson will be exampled by the behavior of a camel and the functions of a knee as it relates to the Hebrew word for Bless.

 Some facts about the knee that give us an overall general look at the intentions of blessing.